davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 ### View PHP Metrics on Datadog

-Go to https://app.datadoghq.com/metric/explorer and type mysql.performance.queries in the Graph field.
+The Datadog agent is now collecting data about your MySQL server's performance and sending it to your Datadog account.
+Let's take a look.
+Navigate to Datadog's [Metric Explorer](https://app.datadoghq.com/metric/explorer) and type `functionTime.duration.avg` in the Graph field.

 ![Metric Explorer for PHP](https://github.com/davidmlentz/davidmlentz.github.io/blob/master/Metric%20Explorer%20functionTime.duration.avg.png "Metric Explorer for PHP")